osm-search/Nominatim/docs/admin/Advanced-Installations.md

     data updates but the resulting database is only about a third of the size of a full database.

-Next install Nominatim on the target machine by following the standard installation instructions.
+Next install nominatim-api on the target machine by following the standard installation instructions.
 Again, make sure to use the same version as the source machine.

 Create a project directory on your destination machine and set up the `.env` file to match the configuration on the source machine.
-Finally run

-    nominatim refresh --website

-to make sure that the local installation of Nominatim will be used.

-If you are using the legacy tokenizer you might also have to switch to the PostgreSQL module that was compiled on your target machine.
-If you get errors that PostgreSQL cannot find or access `nominatim.so` then rerun

-    nominatim refresh --functions

-on the target machine to update the the location of the module.
+That's all.